GEOGRAPHICAL INVESTIGATIONS FOR THE LEAVING CERTIFICATE

 Our one-day projects are specially designed for the geography fieldwork investigation topics each year.
 In all our projects students are involved in using various items of equipment to make measurements and collect data that can be used for presentation and analysis.

-TOPIC 6: THE IMPACT OF GEOMORPHIC PROCESSES ON THE SURFACE LANDSCAPE IN A KARST ENVIRONMENT.
+TOPIC 1 THE IMPACT OF GEOMORPHIC PROCESSES ON SHAPING A GLACIATED, FLUVIAL OR COASTAL ENVIRONMENT.

 GENERAL BURREN STUDIES